TL;DR

 The versatile champion for most home gyms

-The Rogue Ohio Bar combines powerlifting and Olympic lifting features in one package.
-Its 28.5mm diameter shaft provides moderate whip for Olympic movements while maintaining stiffness for powerlifting.
-The dual knurl marks accommodate both lifting styles, and bronze bushings offer smooth sleeve rotation.
+The Rogue Ohio Bar blends powerlifting and Olympic lifting features in one bar.
+Its 28.5mm shaft provides moderate whip for Olympic movements while staying stiff enough for powerlifting.
+Dual knurl marks accommodate both lifting styles, and bronze bushings deliver smooth sleeve rotation.

 Key Specs: